svalenti/Keck_observations/20230907_lris/logofthenight.md

 # Observation Log:

 * Conditions: starting at ~12am HST humidity inside the dome pretty high (~85%).
-Had to skip 23gft to stay on schedule. ~12:40am had to close the dome because of high humidity, skipping 23pcw.
+Had to skip 23gft to stay on schedule. ~12:40am had to close the dome because of high humidity+fog, skipping all targets after 2023rau
 * Seeing:
 * SA: Michael
 * OA: Arina